mongodb/mongo-kafka/docs/source.md

 Currently, only JSON strings are supported as the output.

+**Note:** Kafka defaults to a 1MB message size.
+If the JSON string size of the change stream document is greater that 1MB then you will need to configure Kafka to handle larger sized documents.
+See this [stackoverflow post](https://stackoverflow.com/questions/21020347/how-can-i-send-large-messages-with-kafka-over-15mb) for more information.

 #### Event Document Format

 The following document represents all possible fields that a change stream response document can have: